FOI request to the BBC

 I sent a Freedom of Information request to the BBC recently.
 The BBC refused to supply the information.
 The refusal was blunt.

 I regard this as a minor success.
-Some of my other FOI requests are described in other postings on thos blog.
+Some of my other FOI requests are described in other postings.
 The replies to these were much less clear.

 Thank you for your request to the BBC of 2nd November 2015, seeking the following information under the Freedom of Information Act 2000: